metalsoft-io/terraform-provider-metalcloud/README.md

 Maintainers
 -----------

-This provider plugin is maintained by the Terraform team at [HashiCorp](https://www.hashicorp.com/).
+This provider plugin is maintained by the Bigstep Team.

 Requirements
 ------------